ERA-2022/PerSeO/README.md

 ## **How to use**

-After verifying all requirements and saving your main script, you can run that script in cmd, as shown below.
+Once you have verified all requirements and saved your primary script, you may run this script in your command line as depicted below:

 ```
 C:\Users\Astrolab\Documents\Jaime\Temporal>python3 Example_1.py
 ```
-Another form to run your code is using some IDLE such as VSCode, Spider, and Conda, among others.
+An alternative way to execute your code involves using an Integrated Development Environment (IDE) such as VSCode, Spyder, or Anaconda, among others.

-To interact with the interface of the optimizer, you will be accessed the following options:
+Upon interacting with the PSO optimizer's user interface, you will be presented with the following options:

 ```
 -------->PSO APP<---------